With 1920 postmark, mail is delivered to Michigan home 100 years late

 Keech decided she would try to reunite the long-lost postcard with the family to whom it was originally intended.

-She started by posting to “Positive Belding,” a Facebook page dedicated to celebrating local positive news in the small city of just under 6,000 residents.
+She started by posting to “Positively Belding,” a Facebook page dedicated to celebrating local positive news in the small city of just under 6,000 residents.

 Keech quickly discovered that others were also interested in uncovering the origins of the mysterious memento, and how, a century later, it somehow appeared in her mailbox.